t2trg/2018-09-ocf/README.md

 # 2018-09-ocf

-Meeting information and materials for the Septermber 2018 phone call with OCF.
+Meeting information and materials for the September 2018 phone call with OCF.

 Time: 2018-09-27 7:00-8:30 PST (16:00-17:30 CEST)